AlibabaCloudDocs/iotedge/intl.en-US/Link IoT Edge/User Guide/Connect devices to Link IoT Edge/Publish drivers/Publish built-in drivers.md

         |Driver Configurations|If you select **Driver Configurations**, you must complete driver configurations before you can deploy the edge instance.
 The driver configurations are specified after the driver is assigned to an edge instance and sub-devices are assigned to the driver.|
         |Device Configurations|If you select **Device Configurations**, you must complete device configurations before you can deploy the edge instance.
 The device configurations are specified after the driver is assigned to an edge instance and sub-devices are assigned to the driver.|

 4. After the parameters are set, click **Confirm**.
-You can find the driver that has been created on the Custom Drivers tab.
+The driver that you created is displayed on the Custom Drivers tab.

     ![Driver ID](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2349128851/p89085.png)